 Building off of InterAction’s previous mission to Myanmar, which focused on NGO roles in relation to the overall protection leadership, coordination, and strategies within the country, the second mission, conducted jointly with the Protection Information Management (PIM) initiative (co-facilitated by the Danish Refugee Council (DRC) and UNHCR) examined the methods and approaches actors use to achieve protection outcomes, using human trafficking in Rakhine state as a case example.

-The Myanmar context illustrates the importance of designing for contribution, whereby the capacities of multiple actors working across multiple disciplines are leveraged to achieve a protection outcome.
+The Myanmar context illustrates the importance of multi-disciplinary strategies, whereby the capacities of multiple actors working across multiple disciplines are leveraged to achieve a protection outcome.
 While there are positive examples of efforts to address change in policy, practice, and behavior related to human trafficking, there is a lack of awareness among actors about the collective roles they could play to reduce these risks.
 Developing their collective roles will require:

 Recommendations from the mission, intending to catalyze collaborative ways of working to achieve protection outcomes, include: